clement-cvll/PortfolioOptimizer-PREVI-OPTIONS/README.md

 ## Usage

-The core logic is implemented in a Jupyter Notebook: `src/notebook/1-markowitz.ipynb`.
+The core logic is implemented in a Jupyter Notebook: `src/notebook/1_markovitz.ipynb`.

 The notebook includes:
 - Data loading and cleaning from TimescaleDB
-- Monte Carlo simulation with 10M+ portfolio combinations
+- Monte Carlo simulation with 5M portfolio combinations
 - Markowitz optimization using scipy.optimize
 - Efficient frontier calculation
-- Interactive visualizations with Plotly
+- Visualizations with Matplotlib
 - Portfolio performance analysis over time

 ## Project Structure